Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/Index.md

 The topics are each divided into individual modules.
 These modules can, but don't necessarily have dependency on each other.

 When conducting a training even before these start with an introduction of yourself, then of the participants to get a general feeling of where everybody is coming from, and what would be interesting for them.
+Note that the indicated time requirements are more like guidelines on the minimal recommended time.
+Allocate sufficient time above this for discussions, and in the case of multi-day trainings, for recaps at the beginning of each day.

 - [Core concepts and basic usage](CoreConceptsAndBasicUsage/)
 - [Theme development](ThemeDevelopment/)